ftc/PLpaper/lightning_talk/lightning_talk.md

       }
     }
     public class BarPriv extends Bar{
-      private Integer foo() {
+      private Integer foo() {  //Error: "Cannot reduce the visibility of the inherited method from Bar" return 20;
-        return 20;
       }
     }

-Error: "Cannot reduce the visibility of the inherited method from Bar"

 ## Covariance and Contravariance - Dylan Start